tacatac/ansible_svc_module/README.md

 The `distro` parameter is not mentionned in the documentation.

-The `killed` state mentionned in the documentation but not listed as possible state.
+The `killed` state is mentionned in the documentation but not listed as possible state.

 The state -> method correspondence has needless indirection.
+Methods are now named after the expected state directly.

+Daemontools' `svc` doesn't have a `-1` option for the SIGUSR1 signal, it has been replaced by `-h` for SIGHUP, which is also the more usual reloading signal.

 ## usage